How to keep baby bottles warm at night is a common question among many parents. A hungry baby can be very demanding and with zero patience.

 First, you need to boil the water to about 70 degrees Celsius to kill all the germs then fill your travel thermos.

 Carry the thermos with you to the bedroom or baby’s nursery.
-Immediately the baby wakes up, put the water in a bowl and start warming the bottle.
+Immediately the baby wakes up, pour the water into a bowl and start warming the bottle.
 If the water is hot enough, the milk will be ready within a few minutes.

 Some parents also use this water to prepare formula.
 Put cooled boiled water in a bottle, add a little hot water from the flask then add the formula and shake thoroughly.